theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-reference-search.md

 If your type has a *reference* type signature ('id','display_name', 'link'), the service, and initial deep link is extracted from the link part of your type.

-If you bind a skalar field, the value which is set in 'valueFieldPath' will be set.
+If you bind a scalar field, the value which is set in 'valueFieldPath' will be set.

 When you use @-object-ready from a furo-data-object which emits a EntityNode, just bind the field with --entity(*.fields.fieldname)

 ## Specs
-Define a propper default value on the reference type.
+Define a proper default value on the reference type.

 ```yaml
 link: